ioet/ioet-feature-flag/usage_examples/functional_usage.md

     enabled: true
 ```

 > **Note:** Both flags need to be declared as false in any other environment that isn't meant to have the feature yet.
-If an environment does not have a flag declared, the library will raise an exception.
+If an environment does not have a flag declared, **the library will raise an exception**.

-> **Info:**
-> By default, the library will search for a YAML file on `./feature_toggles/feature-toggles.yaml`.
-> To override this behavior, create a `Toggles` instance specifying the `provider` parameter.
-> This way, you can not only change the toggles path but also use any other provider described on
-> README file.

 ## Using the library
 The feature flag library includes a decorator to mark functions as toggle routers and use them in other functions: